Telegram (software): Messaging

-To start using Telegram, a user must sign-up with their phone number or an anonymous +888 number purchased from the Fragment blockchain platform.
-Changing the phone number in the app will automatically reassign the user's account to that number without the need to export data or notify their contacts.
-Phone numbers are hidden by default with only a user's contacts being able to see them.
-Sign-ups can only be done via an Android or iOS device.
+To use Telegram, a user must sign up with their phone number or an anonymous +888 number purchased from the Fragment blockchain platform.
+Changing the phone number in the app will automatically reassign the user's account to that number without exporting data or notifying their contacts.
+Phone numbers are hidden by default, with only a user's contacts able to see them.
+Sign-ups can be done only on an Android or iOS device.

-Upon signing up, messages sent and received by the user are tied to their number and a custom username, not the device.
-Any Telegram content is synced between the user's logged-in devices automatically through cloud storage, except for device-specific secret chats.
-By default, any account that is inactive for 6 months is automatically deleted, though the period can be shortened or extended up to 18 months through the Settings menu.
+Messages users send and receive are tied to their numbers and custom usernames, not the device.
+Telegram content is synced between users' logged-in devices automatically through cloud storage, except for device-specific secret chats.
+By default, any account that is inactive for 6 months is deleted, but the period can be shortened or extended up to 18 months.
 Telegram allows groups, bots and channels with a verified social media or Wikipedia page to be verified, but not individual user accounts.

-Messages can contain formatted text, media, files up to 2 GB (4 GB with Premium), locations and audio or video messages recorded in-app.
-Telegram messages in private chats can be edited up to 48 hours after they were sent with an "edited" icon appearing to reflect changes, as well as deleted for both sides without a trace.
-Users have the option to delete messages and whole chats for both themself and other participants.
-Chats can be exported to preserve them via Telegram's Desktop client, although the saved data cannot be imported back into the user's account.
+Messages can contain formatted text, media, files up to 2 GB (4 GB with Premium), locations, and audio or video messages recorded in-app.
+Telegram messages in private chats can be edited for up to 48 hours; an "edited" icon indicates changes.
+Messages may also be deleted for both sides without a trace.
+Users may delete messages and whole chats for both themselves and other participants.
+Chats can be exported to preserve them via Telegram's Desktop client, but the saved data cannot be imported back into the user's account.

-Users can however import chat history, including both messages and media, from WhatsApp, Line, and KakaoTalk due to data portability, either making a new chat to hold the messages or adding them to an existing one.
+Users can import chat history, including both messages and media, from WhatsApp, Line, and KakaoTalk due to data portability, making a new chat to hold the messages or adding them to an existing one.

-As users can be logged into many devices at once, starting to type a message on one of them will create a "cloud draft" that syncs with others, so typing can be started on a phone and finished on a laptop, for example.
+As users can be logged into many devices at once, starting to type a message on one of them will create a "cloud draft" that syncs with others, so that typing can be started on a phone and finished on a laptop, for example.